Anatomy of a compact powered subwoofer

-Sound Ordnance's new B-8PTD powered subwoofer is small enough to fit under most car seats, or in an out-of-the-way location in the cab of a truck, and powerful enough to pump out bass that can keep up with almost any factory or aftermarket stereo.
+Sound Ordnance's new B-8PTD powered subwoofer is small enough to fit under most car seats (or in an out-of-the-way location in the cab of a truck), but powerful enough to pump out enough bass to keep up with almost any factory or aftermarket stereo.
 This little workhorse will surprise you with its impressive bass and its ability to mesh perfectly with the rest of your system.

 Strong cone for tough play

 The sub's stiff 8" aluminum cone holds its shape even when playing hard, helping to keep the lowest notes clean, and ensuring a long life for the sub.
 A tough, yet supple butyl rubber surround allows the cone the freedom to move in and out reliably, while holding it aligned and under control, so it can pump out lots of distortion-free bass.
 This component subwoofer is driven by a sensitive motor assembly that pushes a lot of air and sounds louder than what you'd expect from 120 watts RMS.